What is a Form I-94?

 You can print yourForm I-94 from the CBP website.

 In order to print Form I-94, you will need the information from your passport, your visa, other forms (such as Form I-20, Form DS-2019), your travel details, and more.

 If you are unable to print Form I-94 from the CBP website, you should file Form I-102, Application for Replacement/Initial Nonimmigrant Arrival-Departure Record, with USCIS.

 CBP issues the paper-based I-94 form for land entry, as well in some limited circumstances, such as asylees,parolees, and in other cases where CBP determines that the issuance of a paper form is appropriate.

-If your Form I-94 or passport stamp indicates a date, you are authorized to stay in the U.S. until that date and must leave at the latest by that date.
-Commonly, people entering the U.S. on visitor visa or business visa would have the date indicated.
+If your Form I-94 or passport stamp indicates a date, you are authorized to stay in the US until that date, and must leave at the latest by that date.
+Commonly, people entering the US on tourist visa or business visa would have the date indicated.

 Exiting the United States

 If you were issued an electronic Form I-94, you don’t need to do anything while exiting the United Dtates.
 CBP will record your departure using manifest information obtained from the carrier, such as an airline or ship.